 Homily for Sixteenth Sunday C18 Jul 2019, by Sermons in

 The story about the two sisters in our gospel passage this morning and how they reacted to the visit of Jesus reminds me of the journey I made some years ago to Israel.
 We left Nigeria in high spirit, and many people requested we pray for them while in the holy land.
-But surprisingly while in Jerusalem I observed it was more of sightseeing than a pilgrimage; shopping took the place of prayer; there was distraction and misplacement of priority.
-Don’t get me wrong, it is not a sin to shop while on a pilgrimage.
+Surprisingly, while in Jerusalem, I observed it was more sightseeing than a pilgrimage; shopping took the place of prayer; there were distractions and misplacement of priority.
+Don’t get me wrong; it is not a sin to shop while on a pilgrimage.

-In our gospel passage this morning Jesus came to a village, and a woman named Martha welcomed him into her house.
-Martha had a sister who preferred to be at the feet of Jesus listening to him rather than try to making Jesus comfortable.
-Martha on the other hand welcomed Jesus, but she left him in the sitting room to spend her whole time in the kitchen making food for Jesus.
-At a point she got tired and upset, she returned to the sitting room to complain about her sister (Mary) who sat at the feet of Jesus refusing to help in the kitchen.
+In our gospel passage this morning, Jesus came to a village, and a woman named Martha welcomed him into her house.
+Martha had a sister who preferred to be at the feet of Jesus, listening to him rather than try to make Jesus comfortable.
+On the other hand, Martha welcomed Jesus, but she left him in the sitting room to spend her whole time cooking food for Jesus.
+At a point, she got tired and upset; she returned to the sitting room to complain about her sister (Mary) who sat at the feet of Jesus, refusing to help in the kitchen.
 Jesus answered her: Martha, Martha, you worry and fret about so many things, and yet few are needed, indeed only one.
 It is Mary who has chosen the better part; it is not to be taken from her.

-Mary chose the better part, but Martha did not chose the wrong side either.
-She was motivated by love, she loved Jesus and was ready to do anything for him.
-We are challenged today therefore to learn from both sisters.
-We must learn from Martha to love Jesus and welcome him into our homes and our lives, to be ready to do anything for him.
-But like Mary we must not let ourselves be distracted by our show of love for God.
-Be at his feet to surrender in faith and in humility no matter the circumstance.
+Mary chose the better part, but Martha did not choose the wrong side, either.
+She was motivated by love; she loved Jesus and was ready to do anything for him.
+We are challenged today, therefore, to learn from both sisters.
+We must learn from Martha to love Jesus and welcome him into our homes and lives to be ready to do anything for him.
+But like Mary, we must not let ourselves be distracted by our show of love for God.
+Be at his feet to surrender in faith and humility, no matter the circumstance.
 Our Lord is to comfort us and not the other way round.